Helen Kingdon explains the process of maternity leave and how employers can reclaim this.

-Can I clam back maternity pay as an employer?
+How to clam back maternity pay as an employer

 If your business has paid less than £45,000 in class one national insurance contributions over the last tax year, then you can claim the full sum of SMP as well as an extra 3% on top.
-If you're a larger employer, then you can claim back 92% of the SMP you've paid out!
+For larger employers, you can claim back 92% of the SMP you've paid out!

-Where your payroll contain directors or employees where PAYE payments are minimal each month this means there will be little to no PAYE liability to offset the maternity reclaim against.
-As an employer therefore you can claim the funding in full in advance of the maternity starting.
+Where your payroll contain directors or employees, where PAYE payments are minimal each month, there will be little to no PAYE liability to offset the maternity reclaim against.
+You can claim the funding in full in advance of the maternity starting.
 It's then deposited into your business bank account within 10 days of the claim being made.

 Paternity leave and pay